How To Set Up A 301 Redirect On Wix

 Setting up a 301 redirect on Wix is one of the most important steps you can take to protect your SEO rankings whenever URLs change.
 The built-in URL Redirect Manager makes the process straightforward - a few clicks is all it takes to redirect traffic permanently and cleanly.
 Whether you're rebranding, restructuring content, or cleaning up broken links, Wix redirects ensure visitors and search engines always land on the right page.

-By following the steps in this guide, you'll avoid common pitfalls like lost traffic and broken links that can negatively impact your business.
 Combined with strong on-page SEO - such as properly configured meta tags - a well-managed redirect strategy keeps your Wix site competitive, professional, and fully optimized for search.

 Show More